open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/description.md

   active process.

 Question: EventCounter implementation exposes a metric named `working-set` with `Environment.WorkingSet`.
-Compared to `Process.GetCurrentProcess().WorkingSet64` property, which is more suitable for showing users the memory usage for the process?
+Is it equal to `Process.GetCurrentProcess().WorkingSet64` property?
+I need to decide on which is more suitable for showing users the memory usage for the process, or whether to include both.

 - [Environment.WorkingSet](https://docs.microsoft.com/en-us/dotnet/api/system.environment.workingset?view=net-6.0):
   A 64-bit signed integer containing the number of bytes of physical memory mapped to the process context.

 ## Assemblies related metrics